tmary/Service-booking-platform/README.md

 # Service-booking-platform
-A platform for service providers to showcase their faces and clients to find their preferred providers
+A platform for service providers to showcase their services and clients to find their preferred providers